 - The AJ-05 Detector for Arsenic rapidly and easily detects Arsenic that may be added intentionally to Food and Drink.

 - Detection Limit of 500 ppb (parts per billion) to prevent false-positives.

 - A simple color change alerts the user if Arsenic is present.

-- The detectors can be used to test water or urine for the presence of Arsenic.
+- The detectors can be used to test water, food or other solid samples for the presence of Arsenic.
 Full instructions are provided to ensure that all tests are performed properly.